searles9/EFS_on_EC2/README.md

 ***
 ### Compute Module
 This deploys the following: <br>
--EC2 instance with a user data script that mounts the EFS file system <br>
+-EC2 instance with a user data script that mounts the EFS file system<br>
--A security group
+* it can take serveral minutes for the efs file system to mount
+* you can check if the file system has been mounted by using this command: df -h
 ***
 ### Networking Module
 This deploys the following: <br>
 -A VPC <br>
+-A security group <br>
 -A singular subnet
 ***